polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 MySQL installed.
 If you don't, you can exchange the _"sakila"_ parts below with an existing database you've got somewhere, and modify the SQL to become valid SQL, towards that database.
-Just make sure you restrict the number of records you you select, in case you have thousands of records in your table, to avoid having to wait a long time for the result to show up.
+Just make sure you restrict the number of records you select, in case you have thousands of records in your table, to avoid having to wait a long time for the result to show up.
 If you're not using MySQL, you'll also have to exchange the above **[mysql.]** parts with for instance **[mssql.]** to retrieve data from a Microsoft SQL Server installation.